Single Embryo Transfer at Texas Fertility Center of New Braunfels

 Pregnancy success rates for single embryo transfer are excellent when the patient is a good candidate for SET and a high-quality embryo is selected for the procedure.
 A study published in the New England Journal of Medicine found that the success rate of single embryo transfer was only slightly lower than that of double embryo transfer.
 The live birth rate increases when additional healthy embryos have been frozen and are available for a second transfer or if the embryo is known to be chromosomally normal through PGS.

-Dr. Susan Hudson at Fertility Institute of Texas specializes in fertility treatments for couples who are interested in single embryo transfer.
-Take the first step – call Fertility Institute of Texas today to schedule your personal consultation.
+Dr. Susan Hudson at Texas Fertility Center of New Braunfels specializes in fertility treatments for couples who are interested in single embryo transfer.
+Take the first step – call Texas Fertility Center of New Braunfels today to schedule your personal consultation.

 New Braunfels 830.608.8004